wasabikev/AI-UI/README.md

 ## Key Components

 - **Backend**: The server is built with Flask and handles API routes, database interactions, and communication with LLM APIs.
+Prod utilizes Gunicorn.
 - **Frontend**: The frontend is developed using HTML, CSS, JavaScript, Bootstrap, and additional libraries such as Prism.js and Marked.js for enhanced functionality.
 - **Database**: PostgreSQL is used for storing user data, conversation history, and system messages.
+- **System Message Modal**: The system message modal serves as a central hub for orchestrating various layers of interaction, including system message content, model selection, temperature settings, and the integration of controls for adding websites and files.

 ## Main Files & Their Roles